Canada says still examining options on CNOOC bid

 Preston Manning, founder of one of the groups that formed the current Conservative Party, wrote last week that Ottawa should oppose bids by state-owned firms on principle, especially those owned by a government whose values differ sharply from Canada's, unless a deal can be structured so that the Canadian perspective prevails in regard to the Canadian operations.

-Other Conservatives, including former Industry Minister Jim Prentice, have argued in favor of the deal.
+Other Conservatives, including former Industry Minister Jim Prentice, have argued in favour of the deal.

 In Toronto on Tuesday, Alison Redford, Progressive Conservative premier of the oil province of Alberta, noted that foreign investors once owned 78 percent of the energy patch, and the result of the involvement of outsiders was that Alberta is now Canada's economic engine.